chrishah/AMEB2020_Phylogenomics_demo/README.md

 EOG090X00GC	Duplicated	GEXX01004622.1	1920.3	863
 EOG090X00GO	Complete	GEXX01034805.1	2210.6	1030
 ```

-So, you get the status for all BUSCO genes, wheter it was complete, duplicated etc., on which sequence in your assembly it was found, how good the match was, length, etc.
+So, you get the status for all BUSCO genes, whether it was complete, duplicated etc., on which sequence in your assembly it was found, how good the match was, length, etc.

+### Pre-Filtering

 Now, what we're going to do is select us a bunch of BUSCO genes to be included in our analyses.
 First we're just going to filter by presence/absence of data.
 Let's do this in a new directory.

 ```bash
 (user@host)-$ cd ../../../
 (user@host)-$ mkdir analyses